 - Too many clothes – you might want to get something while you are there

 - Hair straighteners, blow dryers and other small electronics – they will burn out because of the power differences

 - New Shoes – bring your most comfortable shoes, you’ll be doing a lot of walking

 - Towels – hotels and hostels usually provide them

 - Fanny Pack

 - Expensive jewelry

-I recommend to take as little as you can, go through your packing list and take out everything you can live without for a couple of weeks.
+I recommend taking as little as you can – go through your packing list and take out everything you can live without for a couple of weeks.
 I included a laptop just in case you need it for school or work, otherwise, keep it at home as well!

 Ready to go?
 Here is your last-minute checklist: